 The analyses were carried out using the AEOLUS-3 computer code (Ref.
 16) and are documented in detail in Ref.
-17. Hourly meteorological data was collected from 1981 through 1990, and updated with data from 1992 to 2002, in accordance with the accuracy requirements of Safety (Draft Regulatory) Guide 1.23 (Ref.
+17 and Ref.
+50. Hourly meteorological data was collected from 1981 through 1990, initially updated with data from 1992 to 2002 and updated again with data from 2006 to 2015, in accordance with the accuracy requirements of Safety (Draft Regulatory) Guide 1.23 (Ref.
 18).
 The data recovery index for these periods was in excess of 99%.

-Comparison of the new meteorological data (1992 to 2002) with previous data (1981 to 1990) continues to show little difference in the overall dispersion conditions at the site.
+Comparison of the new meteorological data (2006-2015) with previous data (1992 to 2002 and 1981 to 1990) continues to show little difference in the overall dispersion conditions at the site.
+The meteorological parameters selected were the higher values of the last two 10 year periods.
 In the analyses, wind-speed coefficients in Regulatory Guide 1.111 were used to extrapolate the measured wind speeds to the height of the main vent (on top of the primary containment).

-Also, the regulatory plume entrainment model was used to determine plume partitioning between ground-level and elevated releases, and no credit was taken for decay and depletion in transit.
+ODCM Part II - Calculational Methodologies Also, the regulatory plume entrainment model was used to determine plume partitioning between ground-level and elevated releases, and no credit was taken for decay and depletion in transit.